iracingreports/discordbot.iracingreports.com/welcome.md

 Thanks for supporting my iRacing Reports Discord Bot project.

-To get the bot up and running in your Discord server you'll need to complete 4 steps:
+To get the bot up and running in your Discord server you'll need to complete steps:

 1. Connect your Patreon account with iRacing Reports
 2. Connect your Discord account with iRacing Reports
 3. Invite the iRacing Reports Discord Bot to your Discord server
 4. Create a role for the bot, and configure the required permissions
 5. Use the `/subscribe` command to use your sub on your server
+6. Use the "follow channel" feature to show development announces into your stats channel

 To begin the process, please open the following URL in a new tab:

 ## [https://iracingreports.com/accounts/login](https://iracingreports.com/accounts/login)

+I highly recommend joining our Discord server, you can contact us in there with bug reports, feature requests or any questions you might have.
+[Click here to join us](http://discordbot.iracingreports.com/discord).

 ## 1) Connect your Patreon